|

 it was reported that many of the

-excavated graves and tombs were robed by Moroccan labourers
+excavated graves and tombs were robbed by Moroccan labourers

 who were employed during the initial excavation shortly

-funerary chambers with several group graves of cremated bodies, whose bones were
+funerary chambers with several graves of cremated bodies, whose bones were

 preserved in jars.
 Although the city appears to be of Roman character, excavations